SarahSaadain/Assembly/clean_header.md

-Cleans the header from fastq files to remove the unnecessary parts (there were was tab separated parts from teh sequencing facility)
+Cleans the header from the fastq files to remove the unnecessary parts (there were \t seperated information from the sequecning facility)

 ```
 #!/bin/bash